- Purchase the complete Expat Arrivals Santiago Guide (PDF)

 Museo Interactivo Mirador

 This interactive space pushes the limits of a traditional museum.
-With no signs staying "Don't Touch", visitors are free to push, climb and play on the displays and exhibits.
-Children and adults will love this museum as there is plenty to see and do and learn at the same time.
+With no signs saying, 'Don't Touch', visitors are free to push, climb and play on the displays and exhibits.
+Children will love this museum as there is plenty to see and do and learn at the same time, while adults (especially the young at heart) will also enjoy this novel interactive experience.
+Highlights include the bubble area and the earthquake room.

 ►For more on what to see and enjoy in the city, see Lifestyle in Santiago